 Central Gateway Manager – role performed by or overseen by ICANN Org.
 Responsible for managing intake and routing of SSAD requests that require manual review to responsible Contracted Parties.
-Responsible for managing and directing automated responses, consistent with the criteria established and agreed to in these policy recommendations.
+Responsible for managing and directing requests that are confirmed to be automated to Contracted Parties for release of data, consistent with the criteria established and agreed to in these policy recommendations or based on the recommendation of the Mechanism for the continuous evolution of SSAD.
+Responsible for collecting data on disclosure decisions taken.

 Accreditation Authority – role performed by or overseen by ICANN Org.
-A management entity who has been designated to have the formal authority to "accredit" users of SSAD, i.e., to confirm and Verify the identity of the user (represented by an Identifier Credential) and assertions (or claims) associated with the Identity Credential (represented by Authorization Credentials).
+A management entity who has been designated to have the formal authority to "accredit" users of SSAD, i.e., to confirm and Verify the identity of the user (represented by an Identifier Credential) and assertions (or claims) associated with the Identity Credential (represented by Signed Assertions).

-Identity Provider - Responsible for 1) Verifying the identity of a requestor and managing an Identifier Credential associated with the requestor and 2) Verifying and managing Authorization Credentials associated with the Identifier Credential.
+Identity Provider - Responsible for 1) Verifying the identity of a requestor and managing an Identifier Credential associated with the requestor.
 For the purpose of the SSAD, the Identity Provider may be the Accreditation Authority itself or it may rely on zero or more 3rd parties.

 Contracted Parties – Responsible for responding to disclosure requests that do not meet the criteria for an automated response.

-SSAD Advisory Group – Group consisting of ICANN community representatives responsible for advising ICANN Org and Contracted Parties on 1) SLA matrix review; 2) categories of disclosure requests which should be automated; 3) other implementation improvements such as the identification of possible user categories and/or disclosure rationales.
-The Advisory Group may also make recommendations to the GNSO Council for any policy issues that may require further policy work.
+Mechanism for the continuous evolution of SSAD – Mechanism representative of the ICANN community responsible for 1) SLA matrix review; 2) provide guidance on which categories of disclosure requests should be automated; 3) other implementation improvements such as the identification of possible user categories and/or disclosure rationales.
+The Mechanism may also make recommendations to the GNSO Council for any policy issues that may require further policy work.

 It is the expectation that the different roles and responsibilities will be outlined in detail and confirmed in the applicable agreements.